-Our Vision is that by 2025, a child and their grandparent can cycle to any Southwark destination easily, safely and in clean air.
+A child and their grandparent can cycle to any Southwark destination, easily and safely

 Achieving this vision is central to Southwark addressing three key issues our society faces today: tackling the climate emergency, improving public health and creating a thriving community.

 In order to achieve this we are focusing on four strategic asks, which have been shown to be the most effective in delivering the benefits of active travel at a local level.

 Low traffic neighbourhoods for all Southwark communities

 Low traffic neighborhoods are groups of residential streets where ‘through’ motor vehicle traffic is prevented.
 They are one of the most cost-effective ways to reduce motor traffic in residential areas, thereby benefiting the whole local community.
 Example of benefits include safer routes for active travel, cleaner air, increased footfall for local businesses and quicker, more reliable public transport.